carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 Logistic regression returns the probability that a combination of features with weights belongs to a certain class.

-In the original example, if the house price was higher than $150K, it was classified as high, otherwise if was classified as low.
+In the original example, if the house price was higher than $150K, it was classified as high, otherwise it was classified as low.
 Consider the situation where we want to predict the likelihood of a certain house price.

 Recall that probability is always between 0 and 1.